-Listen to Dafna and Ai Tran, both from the Department of East Asian Languages and Culture at Stanford University, discuss Dafna's first monograph, here.
-This is episode 9 of season 7 of the SHCY Podcast.
-You can find the SHCY Podcast on Google Play and iTunes.
+Dafna Zur, Associate Professor of East Asian Languages and Culture at Stanford University, discusses her first monograph, Figuring Korean Futures: Children’s Literature in Modern Korea, with Ai Tran.
+This conversation originally appeared as episode 9 of season 7 of the SHCY Podcast.
+You can listen to the episode here.
 Visit the SHCY Podcast website for more episodes.

 This review appeared in the Journal for the History of Childhood and Youth 12, no. 2 (Spring 2019): 319-321.

 In Figuring Korean Futures, Dafna Zur traces how the figure of the child became central to writers’ imagination and children became active consumers of print culture in modern Korea.
 In the early twentieth century, when the fate of national sovereignty stood uncertain in the face of colonization by Japan, the child became a prime source of hope for the nation’s future.
 Zur situates the child-figure first and foremost as a social construct shaped by vested forces diversely engaged in projects of enlightenment and modernization—socially minded writers, nationalist thinkers, and even wartime mobilizers.
 With the recognition of children as important social actors and the perceived need to invest in their affective growth, children’s literature emerged as a genre in its own right.